 Get real guys, now is 2014!

-On another note, fully legit companies tend to have competent web developers making sure that all updates are applied all the times.
-At least, I can safely say that the professionalism on display certainly leaves much to be desired.
+On another note, fully legit companies tend to have competent web developers making sure that all updates are applied all the time.
+At least, I can safely say that professionalism on display certainly leaves much to be desired.

 There is also a claim on the website that declares the company has made a payout of close to $2 million to survey participants.
 It is hard for me to read too much into this as there is nothing else on the web page that supports this claim.